carlomilanesi/software-ideas/UI.md

   * Have the string properties: `prefix`, `suffix`.
 Such strings are displayed inside the box, but they are not editable.
   * Accept the clipboard Paste command, only if the clipboard content can be converted to a number included in the allowed range.
   * Accept the clipboard Cut/Copy commands, converting the widget content into a string.
+* "Undo/Redo" Facility
+  * The application should have "undo/redo" commands for internal commands, i.e. for every normal command changing only the internal state.
+This means that the commands explicitly changing also the state of other applications or of the file system can be not undoable.
+Though, logging and autosave are not a good reason to avoid undoability.
+  * Sometimes, it is useful to have "undo/redo" commands even for external commands, i.e. command explicitly changing the state of other applications or of the file system.
+In such a case, probably it is better to have separate "undo/redo" commands, with respect to the "undo/redo" commands for internal commands.
+  * The undo/redo commands for the internal state should use the Command pattern to save in a memory structure the commands to undo and to redo a normal command.
+This usually requires much less space than saving a copy of the whole application state at every command.
+* "Autosave" Facility
+  * At every command, be them normal commands, "undo" commands, or "redo" commands, the application should save locally the current state of the application.
+Such a saved state is overwritten at every command.
+When the application starts, it looks for an autosaved state; if it is found, its last state is restored.
+  * To avoid slowing down the application, the autosave commands are run in a separate thread, which is aborted by any command.
+So, if, for example, the autosave command takes 2 seconds, the autosaved state is available only 2 seconds after the last command.
+To avoid discarding the last commands, the "exit" command must wait for the completion of the autosave command.
+  * Application could be run by fast typists, or by scripts which simulate user input at the fastest rate.
+To avoid continuously starting and aborting the autosave command, such autosave should start only after a small delay (say, 80 ms).
+  * To keep always at least one valid autosaved state, the autosave feature should create a new temporary file, and, if such a file is successfully created, use it to replace the previous autosaved state.

 # Common Defects of Interactive Applications

 This is a list of frequent inadequate appearence (look) or behavior (feel) of the user-interface of software applications:
+* The application does not provide "undo/redo" commands, or provide them for only a single step.
+* The application "undo/redo" commands do not correspond one-to-one to the normal commands, i.e. one "undo" command undoes several normal commands, or several "undo" commands are needed to undo a single normal command.
+* The application "undo/redo" commands save the whole state of the application.
-* There is a text or an icon which is intended to be a button, but it is not clear users can click or tap on it, and so they do not appear as buttons.
+* There is a text or an icon which is intended to be a button, but it is not clear whether users can click or tap on it, and so they do not appear as buttons.
-* There is a button with a short text or an unusual icon, and no way to know the assumed behavior of such a button.
+* There is a button with a short text or an uncommon icon, and no way to know the assumed behavior of such a button.
 * There is a widget which provides to the user no immediate feedback (visual, tactile, nor acoustic), when:
   * it is hovered;
   * it is pressed;